Munich Re logo

 El Niño-Southern Oscillation (ENSO)

 The natural ocean temperature variation in the Pacific with the two countervailing versions of El Niño and La Niña also changes circulation patterns in the atmosphere, thus influencing weather extremes across the world.
-For example, El Niño conditions tend to bring slightly higher typhoon activity in the Northwest Pacific, drier weather in Australia/Oceania and more rainfall in South India and the Southeast of China.
-La Niña has the opposite effect in many cases.

-The emissions of anthropogenic greenhouse gases since industrialisation began are the main cause of rising temperatures in our planet’s atmosphere and oceans.
+The emission of anthropogenic greenhouse gases since industrialisation began are the main cause of rising temperatures in our planet’s atmosphere and oceans.
 Sea ice and glaciers are melting.
 Sea levels are rising.
 Higher temperatures – and the correspondingly higher energy content in the atmosphere – change the probabilities of individual meteorological parameters and weather patterns such as thunderstorms, heatwaves and wildfires.
 The long-term changes in the probabilities of such events are especially relevant from a risk perspective.

-Insurance gap: Extreme weather risks in Asia-Pacific
+Protection gap: Extreme weather risks in Asia-Pacific

-Thereof insured losses 1980-2020: US$ 178bn
+Thereof insured losses

 Our offer